-This Offering Circular, including the cover page, the table of contents and the Appendices, is provided to furnish information in connection with the issuance by the Ohio Higher Educational Facility Commission (the "Commission") of \$51,630,000 State of Ohio Higher Educational Facility Revenue Bonds (Case Western Reserve University Project) Series 2015A (the "Bonds").
-The Bonds are being issued pursuant to a Trust Agreement, dated as of February 1, 2015 (the "Trust Agreement"), between the Commission and The Bank of New York Mellon Trust Company, N.A., as trustee (the "Trustee"), to finance and refinance certain facilities of Case Western Reserve University (the "University").
-The Bonds will be issued for the purpose of (i) paying costs of the Project and (ii) paying the costs of issuance of the Bonds and for such other uses as are permitted under the Lease (as defined below) and Chapter 3377 and Sections 9.98 through 9.983 of the Ohio Revised Code (collectively, the "Act").
+This Offering Circular, including the cover page, the table of contents and the Appendices, is provided to furnish information in connection with the issuance by the Ohio Higher Educational Facility Commission (the "Commission") of \$166,450,000 State of Ohio Higher Educational Facility Revenue Refunding Bonds (Case Western Reserve University Project) Series 2016 (the "Bonds").
+The Bonds are being issued pursuant to a Trust Agreement, dated as of November 1, 2016 (the "Trust Agreement"), between the Commission and The Bank of New York Mellon Trust Company, N.A., as trustee (the "Trustee"), to finance and refinance certain facilities of Case Western Reserve University (the "University").
+The Bonds will be issued for the purpose of (i) refunding a portion of the currently outstanding amount of State of Ohio Higher Educational Facility Revenue Bonds (Case Western Reserve University 2006 Project) (the "2006 Bonds"), (ii) refunding all of the currently outstanding amount of State of Ohio Higher Educational Facility Revenue Refunding Bonds (Case Western Reserve University Project) 2008 Series A (the "2008A Bonds"), (iii) refunding a portion of the currently outstanding amount of State of Ohio Higher Educational Facility Revenue Refunding Bonds (Case Western Reserve University Project), 2008 Series C (the "2008C Bonds"), (iv) refunding a portion of the currently outstanding amount of State of Ohio Higher Educational Facility Revenue Refunding Bonds (Case Western Reserve University Project) Series 2013 (the "2013 Bonds"), (v) refunding a portion of the currently outstanding amount of State of Ohio Higher Educational Facility Revenue Notes (Case Western Reserve University Commercial Paper Program) (the "Program I Notes"), (vi) refunding a portion of the currently outstanding amount of State of Ohio Higher Educational Facility Revenue Notes (Case Western Reserve University Commercial Paper Program II) (the "Program II Notes") (the 2006 Bonds, 2008A Bonds, 2008C Bonds, 2013 Bonds, Program I Notes and Program II Notes being refunded referred to collectively as the "Refunded Bonds") and (vii) paying the costs of issuance of the Bonds and for such other uses as are permitted under the Lease (as defined below) and Chapter 3377 and Sections 9.98 through 9.983 of the Ohio Revised Code (collectively, the "Act").

 The Bonds will be dated their date of issuance and will mature as set forth on the inside cover page.
-The Bonds will be subject to redemption prior to maturity as described herein under "THE BONDS - Redemption."
+The Bonds will be subject to redemption and purchase in lieu of redemption prior to maturity as described herein under "THE BONDS - Redemption."